jkmnt/htmf/docs/docs/lint.md

 - whitelisted functions known to return HTML-safe results.
 Empty by default.

+!!! note
+    The `int` and `float` are considered safe too.
+Linter will accept them everywhere the Safe is accepted.

 ## Verifying the markup

 The second task of the linter is checking if the markup is valid HTML5.
 It does it by replacing all f-expressions with whitespaces and parsing result with the [html5lib](https://github.com/html5lib/html5lib-python) in strict mode.